maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 Using my upzoning example above, when we relax the assumption of perfectly elastic demand, housing prices fall from $1000psf to $900psf and the land value increases from $2M to $3.2M.
 Since the minimum amount the landowner is willing to accept (their reservation price) is $2M, the city could impose a windfall tax of $1.2M on the landowner.
 In this case, the surplus created by upzoning is split between lower market-rate housing prices and higher land values, which are taxed for public benefit.
-Again, higher land values are consistent with lower housing prices.[^6]
+Again, higher land values are consistent with lower housing prices.[^demand_suppression]

 Because Condon insists that only upzoning can cause higher land values, his approach to value capture is woefully incomplete.
 As we've seen, land values in First Shaughnessy have quadrupled, despite zero upzonings.
 This land lift is driven by increased demand, and cannot be captured by regulations that apply only conditional on redevelopment.
 Condon's fixation on upzoning has blinded him to billions of dollars in land lift that should have been captured for public benefit.
-The solution is to tax land values unconditionally, as with a land value tax.[^7] Moreover, the same focus on upzoning means that Condon prescribes taxing new housing, while leaving old housing untouched; this makes him a favorite among NIMBY activists.
+The solution is to tax land values unconditionally, as with a land value tax.[^unconditional_tax] Moreover, the same focus on upzoning means that Condon prescribes taxing new housing, while leaving old housing untouched; this makes him a favorite among NIMBY activists.

 # Incidence of development taxes